 But in the progression, many forms of dementia share the same stages.
 Recognizing where the person you love seems to be in their journey with dementia can help you understand the level of care they currently need and what they are likely to need in the near future.

 The early stages of dementia can be difficult to identify.
 Some symptoms are interchangeable with how scattered many of us feel when life turns a bit harried.
-For that reason, it’s important not to panic if your mind goes blank from time to time or you notice an occasional “blank out” in a loved one.
+Therefore, it’s important not to panic if your mind goes blank sometimes or you notice an occasional “blank out” in a loved one.

 But if you sense a pattern emerging, a visit to a physician can help you or your loved one understand if there might be a reason to begin treatment to help slow cognitive loss.